MicrosoftDocs/defender-docs/articles/defender-for-cloud/tutorial-enable-servers-plan.md

 # Deploy Defender for Servers

 Defender for Servers in Microsoft Defender for Cloud brings threat detection and advanced defenses to your Windows and Linux machines that run in Azure, Amazon Web Services (AWS), Google Cloud Platform (GCP), and on-premises environments.
-This plan includes the integrated license for Microsoft Defender for Endpoint, security baselines and OS level assessments, vulnerability assessment scanning, adaptive application controls (AAC), file integrity monitoring (FIM), and more.
+This plan includes the integrated license for Microsoft Defender for Endpoint, security baselines and OS level assessments, vulnerability assessment scanning, file integrity monitoring (FIM), and more.

 Microsoft Defender for Servers includes an automatic, native integration with Microsoft Defender for Endpoint.
 Learn more, [Protect your endpoints with Defender for Cloud's integrated EDR solution: Microsoft Defender for Endpoint](integration-defender-for-endpoint.md).
 With this integration enabled, you have access to the vulnerability findings from **Microsoft Defender vulnerability management**.